ks024/Django-Web-Framework/Module-3/Admin.md

 ### 4.4 Groups and User Management

-Groups help manage permissions collectively:
+Groups help manage permissions collectively.

-#### Creating Groups
+#### 4.4.1 Creating Groups

 1. Navigate to the **Groups** section in the admin panel.
 2. Click **Add Group** to create a new group and assign permissions.

-#### Assigning Users to Groups
+#### 4.4.2 Assigning Users to Groups

-You can add users to groups in the admin interface or programmatically:
+Add users to groups either in the admin interface or programmatically:

 ```python
 from django.contrib.auth.models import Group